mcjazzyfunky/archived-php-prelude/README.md

 //     [222, 'Jane', 'Whoever'], ...>
 ```

-Fetching a lazy sequence of associative arrays
+Fetching a lazy sequence of associative arrays:
 ```php
 $database
     ->query('select id, firstName, lastName from user where country=?')